andrejewski/paul/README.md

 var walker1 = Paul.walker(walkFn);
 ```

-Paul walks through the given tree node-by-node with your walkFn until no more child nodes are found and the walking ends.
+Paul walks through the given tree node-by-node with your walk function until no more child nodes are found and the walking ends.

-If an AST has a lot of properties that have child nodes values, `walker` also accepts an array of property keys.
+If an AST has a lot of properties that could have child nodes values, `walker` also accepts an array of property keys.

 ```js
 var walker2 = Paul.walker(['left', 'right', 'children']);